canonical/k8s-snap/docs/src/howto/contribute.md

 # How to contribute to Canonical Kubernetes

 Canonical Kubernetes is proudly open source, published under the GPLv3 license.
 We welcome and encourage contributions to the code and the documentation.
+See the [community page][] for ways to get in touch and provide feedback.

 ## Contribute to the code